A Choice of Kipling's Verse: Critical reception

-W. H. Auden wrote a two-page review for The New Republic (in copyright, and not readable online), which Mildred Martin has summarized as "Little on Eliot, chiefly in praise of Kipling".
+W. H. Auden wrote a two-page review for The New Republic (in copyright, and not readable online), which Mildred Martin summarized as "Little on Eliot, chiefly in praise of Kipling".

 Carl T. Naumburg called Eliot's choice of poems "a scholarly and intelligently chosen anthology" and "an altogether excellent selection"; and said that "it is obvious that the essay not the anthology is of importance", and that the essay "will always be regarded as a work of outstanding importance in the field of Kiplingiana".

 In 2008, Roger Kimball described Eliot's essay as "partly, but only partly, an effort at rehabilitation". "[H]is essay turns on a distinction between 'verse' – at which Kipling is said to excel – and 'poetry,' which, says Eliot, he approaches but rarely and then only by accident."
 Kimball summarised the essay as "sensitive, intelligent, and a subtle masterpiece of deflation", and also said that "Eliot wants to preserve a place for Kipling, but he also wants to put him in his place – not, we are meant to understand, the same (and higher) place occupied by Eliot himself".